CryptominerPaul/XeggeX_trading_bot/README.md

 Xeggex_Bot.py
 ```
-Email: cryptominer8245@yahoo.com to get the files of this bot
+Email: cryptominer8245@yahoo.com to buy the files of this bot or you can arrange a rental were I run and maintain it for you

 Click here to contact me on Discord: <a href="https://discord.com/users/412476381725720576">Cryptominer8245</a>